auth0/docs/windowsstore-auth0-tutorial.md

 ## Create an Auth0 Account

-1. Open an account with [Auth0](https://www.auth0.com)
+1. Open an account with [Auth0](https://developers.auth0.com)
 2. You can login with a Google, Github or a Microsoft Account:

 ![](https://puu.sh/3dmCI.png)

 3. After login, enter a name for your account.
 This will uniquely identify you in Auth0.
+We will refer to this as {YOUR_TENANT_NAME} later in the tutorial.

 ![](https://puu.sh/3dmFE.png)